HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 E-commerceOrange, Blue, GreenEnthusiasm, trust, actionAmazon, eBay

-Research indicates significant differences in how men and women perceive and respond to colors:
+Research points to real differences in how men and women see and respond to colors:

 • Women generally prefer softer colors and can distinguish between more shades